BORAGE BLOSSOMS

 Violets, which come in a range of pastel and vibrant colors, have a sweet and floral taste, making them a perfect companion for everything from salads to iced drinks.
 They are particularly beautiful when crystallized and used to top frosted cakes and other desserts.

-Be sure to avoid using flowers that have been sprayed with pesticides or other chemicals.
+HOW TO FLOWER PICK: Be sure to avoid using flowers that have been sprayed with pesticides or other chemicals.
+Always purchase your edible flowers from the produce section of your grocery store.

-When cooking with or serving edible flowers, clean them by washing them gently in a large bowl of cold water and letting them air dry on a paper towel.
+HOW TO FLOWER PREPP: When cooking with or serving edible flowers, clean them by washing them gently in a large bowl of cold water and letting them air dry on a paper towel.
+Use them immediately or store them in the refrigerator for up to a week in an airtight container lined with a damp paper towel.